Jeff Bridges: Personal life

 Bridges and his siblings inherited their family house in Malibu from their parents.
 In January 2025, the house burned down in the Palisades Fire.
+The property was listed for sale in 2026.
+He also owns a ranch in Paradise Valley, Montana.
+He previously had a house in Montecito, California, which was sold to Oprah Winfrey.

 Bridges dated Candy Clark for several years after they met on the set of Fat City in 1972.

 Marriage and family

-Bridges married Susan Geston in 1977.
-They met while filming Rancho Deluxe (1975), on a ranch where Geston had been working as a waitress.
-They have three daughters, born in 1981, 1983 and 1985.
+Bridges and Susan Geston met in 1974 while filming Rancho Deluxe (1975), on a ranch where Geston had been working as a waitress.
+In 1975, they appeared together in Stay Hungry (1976).
+Bridges married Geston in 1977.
+They have three daughters.

 Religious beliefs

 Bridges has studied Buddhism and has described himself as "a Buddhistly bent guy".
 He has co-written a book with the Zen master Bernie Glassman on the subject, but doesn't consider himself a Buddhist in terms of formal affiliation, saying he only enjoys the meditation part.
 On most days, he meditates for half an hour before beginning work on a film set.

+Bridges wanted to use Glassman's teachings to influence the script of Tron: Legacy and suggested that Olivia Wilde read Glassman's Infinite Circle: Teachings in Zen to help inform her performance in the film.

 Health problems

-On October 19, 2020, Bridges announced that he had been diagnosed with Non-Hodgkin lymphoma and has gone through chemotherapy.
+On October 19, 2020, Bridges announced that he had been diagnosed with non-Hodgkin lymphoma and has gone through chemotherapy.
 On September 12, 2021, Bridges announced that his cancer was in remission: "My cancer is in remission — the 9" × 12" mass has shrunk down to the size of a marble."
 Bridges also announced he contracted COVID-19 while in treatment and which he fought for almost five weeks.

 He described the long process of recovery from both diseases, relating how large his tumor had grown, yet being unaware it was there.
 After five weeks in the hospital with COVID, he had months of recuperation at home before he could function again.

 Philanthropy

 In 1984, Bridges and other entertainment industry leaders founded the End Hunger Network aimed at encouraging, stimulating and supporting action to end childhood hunger.
-He supported president Barack Obama's initiative to end childhood hunger by 2015.
+He supported President Barack Obama's initiative to end childhood hunger by 2015.
 In November 2010, Bridges became spokesman for the No Kid Hungry campaign of the organization Share our Strength.
 Its goal was to present and undertake a state-by-state strategy to end childhood hunger in the United States by 2015.
 Bridges also supports environmental causes and organizations such as the Amazon Conservation Team.